 Why does it cost so much?

 Patchouli oil goes through numerous steps before being by manufacturers, such as farmers, intermediaries, and collectors.
 Research shows that traders and colletors earn up to 10 times more than farmers.
 Although intermediary traders contribute nothing to the added value of the product, they get the highest profit margin.

 12. Cover Girl Nail Polish – $900 per gallon

 Nail varnish can be cheap, but the average cost of a little bottle puts it on the 11th position of the list.
-Either colored or plain, most of the nail polishes are made of nitrocellulose dissolved in a solvent such as ethyl acetate or butyl acetate.
+Either colored or plain, most nail polishes are made of nitrocellulose dissolved in a solvent such as an ethyl acetate or butyl acetate.

 Modern nail polish contains a film-forming polymer dissolved in an organic solvent.
 To obtain the glittery look in the color, it is mixed with mica, bismuth oxychloride, aluminum powder, and natural pearls.

 The quality brands cost high because they include plasticizers (to yield non-brittle films), dyes, pigments, adhesive polymers (to ensure nitrocellulose adheres to the nail’s surface), thickening agents (to maintain sparkling particles), and ultraviolet stabilizers (to resist color changes).

 The human blood is a combination of plasma and cells that float in it.
 It supplies necessary nutrients and substances like oxygen, sugar, and hormones to our cells and carries waste away from those cells.